How Much will a Late Enrollment Penalty Cost Me?

 Understanding Enrollment in Medicare Part B

-For most people, enrollment in Medicare Parts A & B is automatic.
-When you turn 65, and start receiving Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Parts A & B.
+For many people, enrollment in Medicare Parts A & B is automatic.
+When you turn 65, and are receiving Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Parts A & B.

 There are instances, however, when you may not be enrolled in Part B. This may be because you, or your spouse, have other health insurance through an employer.
 Or maybe you had Part B at one time, and then dropped it when it you got other insurance.